Find Affordable College Courses

 Morgantown, WV

-Out of the 6 schools in the Southeast Region that were part of this year’s ranking, West Virginia University landed the # 5 spot on the list.
-Located in the city of Morgantown, WVU is a public college with a very large student population.
+A rank of #5 on this year’s list means West Virginia University is a great value for wildlife management students working on their master’s degree.
+Located in the small city of Morgantown, WVU is a public college with a very large student population.

-The average tuition and fees for an out-of-state graduate students at WVU are $26,676 a year.
+Out-of-state tuition fees for graduate students at WVU are $26,676 per year.

 #6